hxrts/bitchat-rs/docs/phased-implementation-plan.md

 *   **Validation of Core Libraries**: The TUI uses `btleplug`, `tokio`, and the `dalek` cryptography suite, validating our choice of these core dependencies.
 *   **Custom Noise & Serialization**: The TUI implements the Noise protocol and binary packet serialization manually, rather than using the `snow` and `bincode` crates.
 This was likely done to ensure byte-for-byte compatibility with the Swift implementation and to have fine-grained control over the protocol logic.
-*   **Rationale for Manual Implementation**: The decision to implement the Noise protocol and serialization manually in `bitchat-tui` seems to be driven by a desire for **maximum control and cross-platform compatibility**.
+*   **Rationale for Manual Implementation**: The decision to implement the Noise protocol and serialization manually in `bitchat-tui` seems to be driven by a desire for maximum control and cross-platform compatibility.
 The Bitchat protocol has a precise binary format, and the developers of the TUI and Swift versions likely collaborated to ensure their implementations were perfectly interoperable.
 Manual serialization is the most straightforward way to guarantee this.
 Similarly, while the Noise protocol is a standard, different libraries can have slightly different APIs or behaviors.
 By implementing it manually, the developers can ensure that their state machine and message handling logic are identical across platforms.
 *   **Our Approach**: We will proceed with `snow` and `bincode` for their maturity and to accelerate development.
 However, a crucial part of our process will be to create a suite of test vectors from the `bitchat-tui` and `bitchat-swift` implementations to verify that our library produces identical binary output.
 This de-risks our choice of higher-level crates and ensures cross-platform compatibility.

 ### Phase 1: Core Protocol & Cryptography

 **Goal**: To build the foundational `bitchat-core` library with all necessary data structures and cryptographic primitives.
 This phase will result in a testable library that can create, serialize, and deserialize Bitchat packets, as well as perform all required cryptographic operations.

-**Implementation Directive**: Focus on **data structure elegance** and **cryptographic safety**.
+**Implementation Directive**: Focus on data structure elegance and cryptographic safety.
 Every type should be self-validating, and the API should make misuse difficult.

 **What's being built**:
 *   All data structures from `data_structures.rs` (e.g., `BitchatPacket`, `BitchatMessage`).